In this post, I share teaching ideas and my favorite Stellaluna activities that have helped turn my readers into

 Building Reading Fluency with Stellaluna

 Students choose a character then take turns reading smoothly and with expression.
 Oh, and did I mention their favorite part?
 In the characters’ voices!

 Opportunities for skills practice abound with Stellaluna.
-I have students work on vocabulary, grammar, writing, and word work as we use this book in our literacy centers.
+I have students work on vocabulary, grammar, writing, and spelling patterns as we use this book in our literacy centers.

 Students work more with vocabulary by matching words to definitions then using the vocabulary in context through written responses.